Test and be safe!

 What does it cost?

-Our price includes minor repairs such as replacing plugs and fuses.
-The costs of plugs and fuses are additional and charged at cost price.
+Our inspection price includes time in completing minor repairs such as replacing plugs and fuses, however the costs of plug and fuses are additional and charged at cost price.

 Portable Appliance Testing